-The sources of TEDF funding are the Michigan Transportation Fund and driver license fees.
-The TEDF was created to target the funding of highway, road, and street projects in support of economic growth and job creation.
+The sources of TEDF funding are the Michigan Transportation Fund and certain driver license fees.
+The TEDF was created to support economic growth and job creation.
 The fund provides a means for local road agencies, businesses, and state government to work together to meet the often extensive and urgent demands placed upon the transportation system by economic development.
 There are five separate categories or programs, which are explained in more detail below.